Leaderboard

 3 likes

-What about the high major kid that is forced to transfer down to make room for the poached mid-major player?
+5. What about the high major kid that is forced to transfer down to make room for the poached mid-major player?
 He has to go somewhere.
 And there are lots of 4 ppg high major guys that transfer down and become high performing mid-major starters.
-Happens all the time.2 likes -
+Happens all the time.

 1 like

-Not to be a cynic, but we should wait and see on Okoro whether he’s a Bess.
-Here’s hoping he is.1 like
+7. Not to be a cynic, but we should wait and see on Okoro whether he’s a Bess.
+Here’s hoping he is.

 1 like